-- Faculty support.
+- Faculty Support.
 This guide assumes that those who wish to initiate a course redesign have identified the academic and/or resource problem(s) that the Emporium Model can address.
-You need to clearly specify the problem and gather data that support the need for change, such as student pass rates for the past several years and the percentage of students who successfully exit the developmental math program.
+You need to clearly specify the problem and gather data that supports the need for change-such as student pass rates for the past several years and the percentage of students who successfully complete the course.
 The question then becomes, Do all faculty members in the department understand the nature and extent of the problem?
 Even though many institutional teams that have worked with NCAT believed that the scope of their identified problem and the need to solve it were well-known among their peers, they subsequently learned that others did not share that understanding.
 You need to be sure that all members of the department are aware of the problem and are supportive of the need to address it.
-Most instructors are not familiar with the Emporium Model and will need assistance in understanding it. - Administrative support.
-Do academic administrators (department chairs, deans, vice presidents, provosts, and presidents) understand the nature and extent of the problem?
+Most faculty members are not familiar with the Emporium Model and will need assistance in understanding it. - Administrative Support.
+Do academic administrators (department chairs, deans, vice presidents, provosts and presidents) understand the nature and extent of the problem?
 Have they seen the data?
-Even though many administrators do understand the scope of the developmental math problem (indeed, it may be the administration that initiates the redesign), others surprisingly do not and need to be informed.
+Even though many administrators do understand the scope of the math problem (indeed, it may be the administration that initiates the redesign), others surprisingly do not and need to be informed.
 Most administrators are not familiar with the Emporium Model and will need assistance in understanding it.
-Administrative issues will need to be addressed throughout the redesign process, and campus resources will be needed; consequently, having solid administrative support is extremely important to the success of the redesign.
-In addition, administrators may need to step in to support the redesign effort when colleagues or other departments or divisions question the redesign.
-Senior administrators must be prepared to provide that support. - Unionized campuses.
+Administrative issues will need to be addressed throughout the redesign process and campus resources will be needed; consequently, having solid administrators may need to step in to support the redesign effort when colleagues or other departments or divisions question the redesign.
+Senior administrators must be prepared to provide that support. - Unionized Campuses.
 Faculty unions strive to ensure that faculty members work in a secure and productive working environment with a reasonable workload.
 On some campuses, there are work rules that may seem to be obstacles to redesign.
 Because one of the goals of the Emporium Model is to reduce instructional costs, unions often conclude that faculty will automatically lose jobs or be required to carry a heavier workload.
-NCAT has successfully worked with institutions in many states that have faculty unions, including New York, New Jersey, and Massachusetts.
+NCAT has successfully worked with institutions in many states that have faculty unions including New York, New Jersey and Massachusetts.
 Those initiating the redesign and the campus administration need to take into account the particular union contract under which the redesign will occur.